-During World War II the building housed Globe Aircraft Corporation, which built AT-10 trainer airplanes.
+During World War II the building housed Globe Aircraft Corporation, which built about six hundred AT-10 trainer airplanes for Beechcraft.
 Later the building housed a Clark’s discount department store.
 I remember buying some lawn furniture there, about where the mechanical bull would later be.
 The bull has held up better than the lawn furniture did.
 With three acres of floor space, Clark’s was so big that the stock boys got around on roller skates.
 Billy Bob’s opened in 1981.
+(Photo from Wikipedia.)

 Now let’s move north and climb Mount Manure.
 The 1952 aerial photo shows the Stockyards when it stretched from North Main Street east to the packing plants and from Northeast 23rd Street north to Northeast 28th Street.
 It was a vast labyrinth of wooden pens and chutes holding hundreds of animals.
 That many animals generated a lot of manure.
 That manure was removed from the pens and chutes and trucked across Northeast 28th Street to land that had once been the site of the Stockyards water plant.
 There truckload after truckload of manure was dumped, eventually rising to form a mountain of manure.
 Little went to waste at the Stockyards and packing plants.
 The manure was sold as fertilizer.
 I remember going to Mount Manure with my father, who worked at the Stockyards, and helping him load his pickup truck bed with manure to spread on his garden.

-In the aerial photo the darker area at the summit of Mount Manure was the fresher, undried manure.
+In the 1952 aerial photo the darker area at the summit of Mount Manure was the fresher, undried manure.